hashicorp/terraform-provider-google/website/docs/r/container_aws_node_pool.html.markdown

 * `update_settings` -
   (Optional)
-  (Beta only) Optional.
+  Optional.
 Update settings control the speed and disruption of the node pool update.